Flood services and information

 King County Flood Control District

-Learn about the purpose, governance structure and schedule of activities for this recently established flood management district.
+Learn about the purpose, governance structure and schedule of activities for this flood management district, established in 2007.

 Community Rating System

-Learn about a National Flood Insurance Program (NFIP) incentive program that encourages communities to accurately assess risks and reduce flood losses, and rewards better flood management with reduced insurance premiums for its residents.
+Learn about a National Flood Insurance Program (NFIP) incentive program, which encourages communities to accurately assess risks and reduce flood losses and rewards better flood management with reduced insurance premiums for its residents.

 Farm Pad Program